dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-19-on-chain-zaps.md

 that money went to."

-"Privacy is the power to selectively reveal oneself to the world," to quote the Cypherpunk Manifesto.
+"Privacy is the power to selectively reveal oneself to the world," to quote the [Cypherpunk Manifesto][cypherpunk-manifesto].
 Tying your identity to on-chain addresses not only nerfs that power, but takes it away from the individual permanently.

 In short: using on-chain addresses for zaps is a terrible idea _precisely